quasarframework/quasar-framework.org/source/components/lists-and-list-items.md

 | `lines` | String / Number | Number of lines the label/sublacel can span to.
 Ellipsis are used when overflowing.
 Use only in conjunction with `label` and `sublabel`. |

-## Using along QCollapsible & QSideLink
+## Using QCollapsible & QSideLink with QItems
-[QCollapsible](/components/collapsible.html) and [QSideLink](/components/layout-side-links.html) are QItem wrappers, so you can use them along QItems within a QList.
+[QCollapsible](/components/collapsible.html) and [QSideLink](/components/layout-side-links.html) are QItem wrappers, so you can use them with QItems within a QList.
 Here are two examples:

 ```html
 <!--